Cockapoo Advice guide (Before you buy)

 • The miniature Cockapoo stands at 11 to 14 inches and weighs between 13 to 18 pounds.

-• Standard/Maxi Cockapoo is at least 15 inches tall and weighs 19 pounds.
+• Standard/Maxi Cockapoo is at least 15 inches tall and weighs over 19 pounds.

-This Poodle mix takes around 12 months to reach full size, but the growth rates vary from one pup to another.
+This Poodle mix takes around 12 months to reach full size but, the growth rates vary from a pup to another.

 Coat & color

-They have hair instead of fur growing up to 15 cm long.
+They have hair instead of fur that grows, continually up to 15 cm long.
 The coat thus needs regular grooming.

 Black Tan Roan